CodeMovie/code-movie-html/Readme.md

 <div class="target">Hello <b>World</p></div>
 ```

-This markup will result in a frame containing the text `Hello World` with the `<b>` element contributing nothing but its contents.
+This markup will result in a frame containing the text `Hello World`, with the `<b>` element contributing nothing but its contents.

 The only exception to this rule are elements that match the selector passed to the options for `framesFromDom()` (`<mark>` elements by default).
 These elements get turned into **decorations.**